Marella Explorer 2 current position

-The ship features fleet's first kids pool, innovative entertainment program, 10 dining venues.
-Another fleet-first for Marella is the tasting menu-type restaurant in one of the brand new yet-unnamed venues, described as "an intimate space, suited for couples or friends".
+The ship features fleet's first kids' pool, innovative entertainment program, 10 dining venues.
+Another first for Marella is the tasting menu-type restaurant in one of the brand new yet-unnamed venues, described as "an intimate space, suited for couples or friends".

 The Indigo flagship bar is ship's focal point.
 A new high-end London style bar venue (named Aperitif) links Kora La and Surf and Turf restaurants.
 Other features include The Scoops (ice-cream parlour with bicycle-themed quirky seating), The Lounge (new venue with colour-changing bar and brightly-coloured piano), Umi Sushi (counter), The Mediterranean (glass-roof covered restaurant with taverna-themed decoration, housing two complimentary restaurants - pizzeria and tapas), Hot Stone Grill (specialty dining venue / at fee).

 Cruise itinerary program

 Marella Explorer 2 itinerary program is based on Adriatic and Mediterranean 7-day cruises leaving roundtrip from homeport Naples, Italy.
-During winter 2019-2020, the liner is deployed to Caribbean and homeported in Bridgetown (Barbados) with 3 roundtrip itineraries visiting St Lucia, Aruba and Grenadines.
+During winter 2019-2020, the liner is deployed to the Caribbean and homeported in Bridgetown (Barbados) with 3 roundtrip itineraries visiting St Lucia, Aruba, and Grenadines.

 Marella Explorer 2 has a total of 962 cabins, around 40% of which have private balconies.
 All cabins are with individual air-conditioning, wardrobes, flat TV, hairdryer, tea and coffee-making facilities, en-suite bathrooms.
 The accommodations consist of:

 - Indoor (16 m2, fleet's largest), Outdoor (17 m2), Single Indoor / Outdoor cabins (Decks 4, 5, 8, 9)